Sparks01/dnd-2024-statblock-obsidian/README.md

 ### Manual Installation

-1. Download the latest release from the [GitHub releases page](https://github.com/yourusername/dnd-2024-statblock/releases)
+1. Download from the link.
 2. Extract the zip file to your Obsidian vault's `.obsidian/plugins/` directory
    - The path should look like: `.obsidian/plugins/dnd-2024-statblock/`
 3. Make sure the following files are in the plugin directory: